Help with funding

 For information on financial assistance to support your learning, see the gov.uk website.

 You may wish to look into taking out a Professional and Career Development Loan.
-More information is available from the website above or by calling the helpline on 0800 585 505.
 Also, some banks and building societies offer their own professional study loans to students studying certain vocational courses.
 For further information, and to apply, please contact the organisation directly.

 A loan taken out to cover living costs may affect any means-tested benefits that you and/or your partner receive.
 For more information on state benefits, see below.